ahgroup/DSAIDE/inst/docsfordevelopers/documentation.md

  * /docsfordevelopers sub-folder contains this file
   * /DSAIDE subfolder contains the main app.R Shiny app.
 It also includes a css file for styling.
 A subfolder created by rsconnect during package upload to shinyapps.io might also be present.
   * /media sub-folder contains figures and a bib file used as part of the documentation (i.e. the Rmd files).
   * /simulatorfunctions subfolder contains the R code for all simulator functions.
 The functions in this folder are copies of the simulatorfunctions in the /R folder.
 They are used by the package to create the shiny UI (see the generate_shinyinput function).
 They are also contained in a zip folder which can be downloaded by users for easy access and editing.
+Before a new version of the package is released, it is important to ensure that the simulator_ functions in this subfolder and the zip file are up-to-date and correspond to the files in the /R folder.

 ### Other folders

-* /auxiliary contains related resources that are not used/needed for package use or build
+* /auxiliary contains subfoldes with related resources that are not used/needed for the package use/build but are useful (to the package authors) for maintenance/development/advertising/tracking of the package
 * /data contains data used as part of the R package.
 The data files are documented in data.R in the /R folder.
 * /doc contains the vignettes, this folder should not be edited, see below.
 * /docs contains the package website created by the pkgdown package.
 Rebuild with pkgdown::build_site().
 Don't edit manually.